Adapting the future to your needs

 This minor is built around rapid prototyping and client collaboration.
 You do not spend most of your time listening to lectures.
 Instead, you:

 Sometimes the technology already exists and you design and apply it as is.
-Sometimes it is still in the process of arriving, so you get to speculate on its potential create “illusion prototypes” to communicate possible future solutions.
+Sometimes it is still in the process of arriving, so you get to speculate on its potential and create “illusion prototypes” to communicate possible future solutions.

 Some examples of recent projects and topics that you could be involved with: